daattali/beautiful-jekyll/_drafts/understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 #### Step 3 - Download clusterctl and initialize the temporary cluster with it

 Clusterctl is the Cluster-API command line utility that will let you initialize a management cluster.
 We need to download the utility, move it in our PATH and initialize (prepare) the cluster.

+* First let's download the utility, make it executable and move it to our PATH.
+This example uses clusterctl version 1.0.1 but check for the latest [clusterctl release here](https://github.com/kubernetes-sigs/cluster-api/releases).

+    curl -L https://github.com/kubernetes-sigs/cluster-api/releases/download/v1.0.1/clusterctl-linux-amd64 -o clusterctl
+    chmod +x ./clusterctl
+    sudo mv ./clusterctl /usr/local/bin/clusterctl

+* Then create the YAML clusterctl configuration file.

+    mkdir ~/.cluster-api
+    nano ~/.cluster-api/clusterctl.yaml

+* Specify the settings of your vSphere environment following this format:

+These are case sensitive so pay attention to it.
+You will obviously have to adapt this file to your environment.
+Note that it is better to do it with a file since the password won't be in your bash history and you can remove it once done.
+These fields are specific to vSphere obviously and clusterctl will know about that in the next step when we specify the provider.

+    ## -- Controller settings -- ##
+    VSPHERE_USERNAME: "xavier-adm@lab.priv"
+    VSPHERE_PASSWORD: "Uh uh"

+    ## -- Required workload cluster default settings -- ##
+    VSPHERE_SERVER: "192.168.1.102"
+    VSPHERE_DATACENTER: "LAB01-DC"
+    VSPHERE_DATASTORE: "LAB01-VSAN"
+    VSPHERE_NETWORK: "management"
+    VSPHERE_RESOURCE_POOL: "*/Resources"
+    VSPHERE_FOLDER: "CAPV"
+    VSPHERE_TEMPLATE: "ubuntu-2004-kube-v1.21.2+vmware.1"
+    CONTROL_PLANE_ENDPOINT_IP: "192.168.1.140"
+    VSPHERE_TLS_THUMBPRINT: "D5:...:0E"
+    EXP_CLUSTER_RESOURCE_SET: "true"
+    VSPHERE_SSH_AUTHORIZED_KEY: "ssh-rsa AAAAB3N...+G/Xpnc>
+    VSPHERE_STORAGE_POLICY: ""

+* Then we want to initialize our kind kubernetes cluster as a management cluster with clusterctl.
+Note that vSphere is the provider here, you would change it to aws, azure, alibabacloud or whatever else should you deploy to some other cloud provider.

+    clusterctl init --infrastructure vsphere

+d